Skip to content

 VS Code requires \"type\": \"stdio\"

-VS Code is the only client that requires the "type": "stdio" field.
-Other clients do not use this field.
+VS Code requires the "type": "stdio" field in server entries.
+Other clients (Claude Desktop, Cursor, Windsurf) do not use this field.

 Do not use ${input:...} variables or inputs sections